All posts

 Arbitrum Bridge (canonical) (bridge.arbitrum.io): This Arbitrum One bridge is the canonical route operated directly by Offchain Labs.
 Canonical Arbitrum Bridge fees are primarily Ethereum L1 gas (~$3–$15 depending on congestion) — no protocol fee applies.
 Arbitrum bridge time for deposits is typically 10–15 minutes.
 The Arbitrum withdrawal time back to Ethereum is ~7 days on the canonical bridge, due to the fraud-proof challenge period — a critical detail most users overlook until it is too late.
 See the official Arbitrum Bridge documentation for full details.

-Dedicated liquidity bridges — Across Protocol, Hop Protocol, and Stargate Finance — settle in 1–3 minutes by using LP-funded pools.
-Third-party bridge fees for Arbitrum routes range from 0.04% to 0.2% of the transfer amount.
-Across Protocol charges approximately $0.04–0.12 flat on popular routes and uses UMA's optimistic oracle for verification.
+Dedicated liquidity bridges — Across Protocol, Hop Protocol, and Stargate Finance — settle in seconds to a few minutes by using LP-funded pools.
+Third-party bridge fees for Arbitrum routes vary by protocol and route — typically 0.04% to 0.2% of the transfer amount, though some protocols use dynamic LP-fee + relayer-fee spreads rather than flat percentages.
+Across Protocol prices its fee as a dynamic spread between input and output amount (LP fee + relayer capital/gas cost; no separate protocol fee per Across fee docs) and uses UMA's optimistic oracle for verification.

 Cross-chain aggregators (e.g., Symbiosis, Li.Fi, Socket) can help you find the best Arbitrum bridge for your amount by scanning multiple routes simultaneously — surfacing the best fee or fastest settlement for the exact amount at that moment, without requiring manual comparison across protocols.